 You’ve got to do what’s best for your business.
 Shopping around could save you a lot of money!

-Great question.
 Employee benefits communication and education is a common struggle that plan administrators face yearly—but that doesn’t mean you need to accept the status quo.
-Here’s a look at benefits communication best practices that will help you boost employee benefits participation.

-Employees at large report being stressed about benefits—which benefits to choose, how much those benefits will cost and how each covered individual will be affected by those benefits decisions.
-In order to ease this stress, employers must establish clear and accessible communication channels in order to inform employees of their benefits.
+Employees commonly report feeling stressed about benefits—which benefits to choose, how much those benefits will cost, and how each covered individual will be affected by those benefits decisions.
+To ease this stress, employers and HR must prepare for open enrollment accordingly and establish clear and accessible communication channels in order to inform employees of their benefits.

 Evaluate communication channels: